MichaelJAX123/ma206distributions/README.md

 ## Abstract

 Mathematical fluency involves frequent use of probability distributions.
 However, visualizing these distributions can be tedious.
-In a classroom setting with a given curriculum, the set of distributions to be mastered is well defined.
-Having shortcuts to produce or ingest these distributions in analytic software for display and analysis could be beneficial for students and instructors alike.
-The goal of this project is to provide ready-to-use dataframes and functions producing relevant dataframes.
-We make these functions available in the R package `ma206distributions`.
+In a fixed statistics and probability curriculum, the set of distributions to be mastered is well defined.
+In such settings having shortcuts to produce or ingest these distributions in analytic software for display and analysis could be beneficial for students and instructors alike.
+The goal of this project is to provide ready-to-use objects (dataframes) and functions that will meet students will make it easier to engage computationally and with these distributions.
+We make these objects and functions available in the R package `ma206distributions`.

 ## Which distributions are relevant for the statistics and probability course?